jquant/jai-sdk/docs/source/task/vectors.rst

 :code:`Vectors`
 ===================

-Bellow, a simple example to instanciate the Vectors class:
+Bellow, a simple example to instantiate the Vectors class:

 .. code-block:: python